 Because of the Department's desire to explore relationships among language, literature and culture, English majors are encouraged to study a second language.
 Opportunities for study abroad are offered through the Department's exchange program with several schools, including Radboud University in the Netherlands, University College Winchester (formerly King Alfred's College) and the University of Central Lancashire in England, and University College, Galway, in the Republic of Ireland.

 English majors are continually engaged in articulating their ideas and in developing persuasive arguments; therefore, graduates are well-prepared for careers in many areas.
 Medical, law, and business schools, in particular, regard English majors as desirable applicants.
 USM graduates also enter professional and graduate schools, including programs in English, writing, and cultural studies.

 Prerequisites and Course Waivers

-ENG 100, 101, 104 or an equivalent, or a waiver is prerequisite for any English language or literature course, including ENG 120.
+College Writing or a waiver is a prerequisite for any English language or literature course, including ENG 140.
 ESL 100 satisfies this requirement for non-native speakers of English.
-ENG 120 or permission of the instructor is prerequisite for any other English course.
+ENG 140 or permission of the instructor is a prerequisite for ENG 245.
 For English majors, ENG 245 is prerequisite for all 300- and 400-level literature courses.
 ENG 201 or instructor permission is a prerequisite for all 300- and 400-level creative writing courses.
 Certain advanced courses, as indicated in the course listings, and all independent studies require the permission of the instructor.

 Semester Course Guides